 The impact of this on the ongoing campaign for professional recognition and identity, and recruitment of the best people to support children’s learning in high-quality ECE settings, cannot be understated.
 The aims of the National Quality Framework (NQF) reforms can only be met by high-quality, well-trained and committed educators.
 This cannot be achieved without career certainty.

-Despite some mixed advocacy from the sector on the Jobs for Families package, no-one is seriously arguing that any of the points above are valid.
+Despite some mixed advocacy from the sector on the Jobs for Families package, no-one is seriously arguing that any of the points above are not valid.
 There are two main pushes from those seeking the legislation of this package in some shape or form.
 I respectfully disagree with this viewpoints, which are:

 If the right amendments are passed, the Package will work as early education reform.